Today’s Classic is republished from Physician on Fire. You can see the original here.

 For example, when I was employed, I had an excess group life insurance policy as part of my benefits package.
 I didn’t choose it and didn’t need or really want it, but it was provided to all physicians employed by the hospital.
 Although I didn’t directly pay for it, I did pay taxes on the provided benefit.

-Similarly, an employed physician will have access to defined contribution and / or defined benefit retirement plans, but the investment options can be limited to lousy investments.
-As an independent contractor, you can start a solo 401(k), stashing away up to $58,000 tax-deferred in 2021, choosing any investments you wish.
+Similarly, an employed physician will have access to defined contribution and/or defined benefit retirement plans, but the investment options can be limited to lousy investments.
+As an independent contractor, you can start a solo 401(k), stashing away up to $58,000 tax-deferred in 2021, and choosing any investments you wish.

 Con: Your benefits plan will be a DIY endeavor.